 If you are going for 7 Wonders: Second Edition, you may find fewer options than you’d like here.
 Fortunately, the cards are the same size as before, although it is an annoyingly uncommon size (65mm x 100 mm).
 However, it’s becoming more common thanks to the popularity of, you guessed it, 7 Wonders.
 Asmodee’s own new line of sleeves from Gamegenic have sleeves in this size, but I had already full-on committed to Ultra Pro sleeves, and I am happy with them.
 Note that Ultra Pro now has, basically “cheapo” or “penny” sleeves in this size that come 100 to a pack (“Lite”), I would recommend you instead go with the “real deal” despite the price.

 For organizers, The Broken Token had a great one for the first edition, but as of right now (February 2021), there is not an organizer for the second edition.
 However, Folded Space has one on the way for quite cheap, and I intend to spring for it.
-Of course, even without an organizer, all three current expansions fit in the box with room to spare, so maybe this isn’t necessary if you just use bags.
+(Update: I bought it, it was horrible like most foam core inserts, and Edifice doesn’t fit.)
+Of course, even without an organizer, all four current expansions fit in the box (just barely!), so maybe this isn’t necessary if you just use bags.

 There’s not much else here; 7 Wonders wouldn’t really benefit from a playmat, and is already a gorgeous game without metal coins or whatever else.
 But you better believe my cards are sleeved!